-After going over a few articles and vlogs dedicated to Hyderabadi food, restaurants and cafes, I realized an elimination round was a must for my 3-day trip to be meaningful.
-So I decided that my visit would be limited to just the vintage restaurants that the City of Pearls have to offer.
-This meant narrowing the focus down to those restaurants that were vintage, famous and legendary.
-This also meant eliminating the highly instagrammable Beluga-esque cafes that have popped up on the high streets of Hyderabad.
+After going over a few articles and vlogs dedicated to Hyderabadi food, restaurants, and cafes, I realized an elimination round was a must for my 3-day trip to be meaningful.
+So, I decided that my visit would be limited to just the vintage restaurants that the City of Pearls has to offer.
+I figured it was the best way to ensure I got the most out of my culinary adventure!
+This meant narrowing the focus down to those restaurants that were vintage, famous, and legendary.
+I also had to say goodbye to the highly Instagrammable Beluga-esque cafes that have popped up on the high streets of Hyderabad.
 (Google: Beluga Jubilee Hills for context)

 That being said, I am old and wise enough to understand that food is highly subjective.
 What works for me might not work for someone else.
 So I will not make the mistake of claiming that these are the best restaurants of Hyderabad or put up a “Best Biryani Ever” caption.
 Also, before we get on the trail, I must clarify two things,

-- This was my third trip to Hyderabad so I had no intention to visit the Golcondas, Ramojis, Salar Jungs and other such local attractions
+- This was my third trip to Hyderabad, so I had no intention of visiting the Golcondas, Ramojis, Salar Jungs, and other such local attractions.
+It was all about the food this time!

-- I stayed at Royalton Hotel, Abids Road which was the best I could find in the target location (Note: My review of a hotel is significantly dependent on how good the wifi is.
+- I stayed at the Royalton Hotel, Abids Road, which was the best I could find in the target location.
+(Note: My review of a hotel is significantly dependent on how good the wifi is.
 The wifi was extremely poor!)

 Day 1 – Lunch